Rawrshak/Asset-Frameworks/Drafts/TextAssetMetadata.md

         },
         "description": {
             "type": "string",
             "description": "Description of the asset which this token represents.
-It adds a deeper description of the asset to differenciate the Title.
+It adds a deeper description of the asset to differentiate the Title.
 In-game title description reads this as it contains a fixed max character limit of 500."
         }
     }
 }